kangmj0128/kangmj0128.github.io/_pages/about.md

 I am concurrently a **Ph.D. in Medicine (2027)** at **Seoul National University**, where I develop Transformer-based generative models for **GPCR ligand discovery** in cardiovascular regeneration.
 I previously completed my M.S. in Medicine at SNU, graduating *summa cum laude* as valedictorian, and hold a B.S. in Biomedical Sciences from CHA University.

-My research has been selected as one of the **Top 5 Medical R&D Projects in Korea** (KHIDI, 2025) and the **National R&D Excellence Top 100** (MSIT, 2025).
+My research has been selected as one of the **Top 5 Medical R&D among 30 Healthcare Research projects** (KHIDI(Korea), 2025) and the **National R&D Excellence Top 100** (MSIT(Korea), 2025).
 I serve as a peer reviewer for Springer Nature Q1 journals and am a Professional Member of the American Heart Association.